Dear GoMad Nomad,

 If you had more than 12 days, I might suggest going to Galicia in the northwest of Spain.
 The Camino de Santiago Pilgrimage ends in Santiago de Compostela and it’s one of my favorite small cities in Europe.
 The Galician countryside reminds me of Ireland and its rugged coastline is famous for shipwrecks.
 Like most of Spain, Galicia’s seafood is top-notch.

 Andalusia – but not in Summer

 If it weren’t August I would point you to Andalusia in the south of Spain.
-But seeing that temperature in Seville in August reach 40 °C plus (over 104 °F) I would steer clear of the south.
+But seeing that the temperature in Seville in August reach 40 °C plus (over 104 °F) I would steer clear of the south.
 But Seville, Cordoba, and Grenada are three more excellent destinations as well as the gorgeous Pueblos Blancos (White Villages) in the Sierra Nevada.